Xilinx/Vitis_Libraries/database/docs/src/benchmark/compound_sort.rst

     +------------+--------------+-----------+----------+--------+

-The performance is shown below.
-   This design takes 1.130ms to process 0.5MB data, so it achieves 442.56MB/s throughput.
+The performance is as follows.
+This design takes 1.130 ms to process 0.5 MB data, so it achieves 442.56 Mb/s throughput.

 .. toctree::
     :maxdepth: 1